alexmgrant/think/README.md

 - since the app is session based (no users/db) we all share the same integer.
 It's a crowed sourced integer app!
 - the client is light on testing.
 Some of this is time saving, I know that will bite us as the app grows, but I felt the server handled most of the edge cases and I'm the only dev.
 - the client side app is not a compiled production build.
+- I'm not using redux as most of the state is form based and complexity is simple.
+- No UI for API error responses.
+You'll need to check the console.

 ### Stretch goals attempted